Automattic/jetpack/projects/plugins/wpcomsh/README.md

 - activate the Nav Unification feature shipped in Jetpack on Atomic.
 - add a WooCommerce install item to the menu when Woo isn't installed.
 - force disable Nav Unification feature via query string.

+### Frontend Notices

+Allow the showing of notices on the frontend.
+Currently we are showing a full page notice on sites that are expired indicating to the user that they can reach out to the site owner to let them know the site has expired.